NorESMhub/NorESM/doc/output/archive_output.rst

 Archiving NorESM output
 ===============

 Archiving of NorESM output involve three distinct processes that serve different purposes.
-The medium-term and long-term archiving described here depend on services provided by `sigma2 <https://www.sigma2.no>`_, but the procedures may be relevant for other systems.
+The medium-term and long-term archiving described here depend on services provided by `sigma2 <https://www.sigma2.no>`_, but the procedures may also be relevant for other systems.

 Short-term archiving
 ^^^^